Masters in Health Services Administration (MHSA)

 Healthcare is a major business; one that requires talented administrators to manage the growing demands of medical services, technological advancement and compliance with regulatory actions.
 Formally trained health services administrators are poised at the forefront of these demands, exceptionally prepared to provide the skills and leadership needed to solve the most complex industry issues.

 The US Bureau of Labor and Statistics estimates that by 2020 employment of health service administrators will grow by 22%, faster than the average for all occupations.
 As our population grows and ages, so will the demand for exceptional administrators.
 The LECOM School of Graduate Studies will prepare you to fill that need when you enroll in the Masters in Health Services Administration (MHSA) program.

 Preparing Your Future

 The knowledge gained from the MHSA program is essential and provides students with the skills required to plan, direct, and lead medical and health service organizations as administrators in hospital or other acute and subacute healthcare facilities, public health care organizations, pharmacies and private practice groups.
-The knowledge gained from the MHSA is essential for fiscal, planning and managerial work in healthcare organizations and the establishment and management of clinical practices.
+The knowledge gained from the MHSA program is essential for fiscal, planning and managerial work in healthcare organizations and the establishment and management of clinical practices.